Topological Spherical T-duality -- Dimension change from higher degree $H$-flux: Global angular form

+Not only is the Gysin complex is a subalgebra of $\Omega^\bullet(E)$, but it is also a subcomplex.

-forms a subcomplex of $(\Omega^\bullet(E),d)$ and its inclusion $(\Omega_\psi^{\bullet}(E),d) \hookrightarrow (\Omega^\bullet(E),d)$ is a quasi-isomorphism. \end{proposition} \begin{proof} The fact that the subspace $\Omega_\psi^{\bullet} (E)$ is preserved by the exterior derivative follows from the fact that $d\psi$ is basic.
+\begin{proposition} The Gysin complex forms a subcomplex of $(\Omega^\bullet(E),d)$ and its inclusion $(\Omega_\psi^{\bullet}(E),d) \hookrightarrow (\Omega^\bullet(E),d)$ is a quasi-isomorphism. \end{proposition} \begin{proof} The fact that the subspace $\Omega_\psi^{\bullet} (E)$ is preserved by the exterior derivative follows from the fact that $d\psi$ is basic.
 The fact that the inclusion is a quasi-isomorphism is just the Gysin sequence re-dressed.
 Indeed, it is immediate that we have a short exact sequence of differential complexes

 and one readily sees that the corresponding long exact sequence

 is exactly the Gysin sequence that computes the de Rham cohomology of $E$ and the claim follows from the five-lemma. \end{proof}

 If $m$ is even, then $\mc{E} =0$, and this is one of the reasons why we will focus our attention on sphere bundles with odd dimensional fibers, say $m = 2n-1$.